international employment law firm alliance L&E Global

 • Employee-legislation in Colombia is divided (due to its importance) into a compilation of particular rules for each specialty: labour rules, social security, procedural rules and employment law.

-• Even when employment contracts, as a general rule, are considered an indefinite term, Colombian labour law is flexible in comparison to other countries, as it provides the possibility to use flexible forms of employment without major restrictions.
+• Even when employment contracts are generally regarded as indefinite term, Colombian labour law is flexible compared with other countries as it allows the use of flexible forms of employment without major restrictions.

 • Colombian labour law provides high flexibility regarding dismissal.
-However, in recent years the case law has developed greater protection to prevent possible discriminatory situations.
+However, case law and affirmative action legislation have developed to provide greater protection to prevent possible discriminatory situations to specific population groups

 • Foreigners are only allowed to work in Colombia through a work permit or with a residence permit if they are planning (or are currently) to stay permanently in the country.